 Low Mercury Levels: Pangasius fish typically has lower mercury levels compared to some other types of seafood, making it a safer choice for regular consumption.

-That’s all you need to make perfect baked pangasius from frozen.
-Try it!
+That’s all you need to make perfect baked Pangasius from frozen.
+Give it a try!

 More Pangasius Fish Recipes

-As a Vietnamese, I learned many interesting recipes for Pangasius Fish from my mom and my friends, and also created some on my own.
-Beside baking, you can try:
+As a Vietnamese, I have learned many interesting recipes for Pangasius Fish from my mom and my friends, and I have also created some on my own.
+Besides baking, you can also try:

 - Steamed Pangasius Fish with Soy Sauce